North Korea missile lacks re-entry capability, South Korea says

 North Koreans likely judge the progress of their re-entry vehicle using sensors to gauge if the temperature's within a suitable range, said Tong Zhao, a Beijing-based fellow at the Carnegie-Tsinghua Center for Global Policy's Nuclear Policy Program.

-But the test-launch involved a whole host of scenarios that could have altered its performance, including launching the missile at lofted trajectory to ensure it didn't travel too far.
+But last week's test involved a whole host of scenarios that could have altered its performance, including launching the missile at lofted trajectory to ensure it didn't travel too far.

-Other countries have gone back and retrieved their re-entry vehicles after launch to examine them, but North Korea doesn't have the logistical capability to do that, Zhao said.
+Other countries have gone back and retrieved their re-entry vehicles after launch to examine them, but North Korea doesn't have the logistical capability to do so, Zhao said.

 "I think the South Koreans were saying, look, this is not the most reliable way to prove the technology.
 You can only guess to some extent, you can never know for sure if everything will work."

-Zhao believes the only way to know Pyongyang's operational capability is if the country actually fielded a nuclear warhead atop a missile.
+Zhao said he believes the only way to know Pyongyang's operational capability is if the country actually fielded a nuclear warhead atop a missile.

-He and other North Korean watchers are concerned that if the world keeps insisting that North Korea does not have an ICBM and has not perfected its re-entry technology, Pyongyang could launch a missile with a nuclear warhead just to prove the efficacy of its weapons.
+He and other North Korean watchers are concerned that if the world keeps insisting North Korea does not have an ICBM and has not perfected its re-entry technology, Pyongyang could launch a missile with a nuclear warhead just to prove the efficacy of its weapons.

-"This will encourage the North Koreans to really want to demonstrate to the international community that they can, therefore they might actually one day detonate a warhead on top of a missile test," he said.
+"This will encourage the North Koreans to really want to demonstrate to the international community that they can; therefore, they might actually one day detonate a warhead on top of a missile test," he said.
 "There is a risk if we keep saying the North Koreans can't achieve the capability."

-The announcement from South Korean authorities comes as US ambassador Joseph Yun, the special representative for North Korea Policy, is on his first day of a week-long visit to Singapore and Myanmar.
+The announcement from South Korean authorities comes as US ambassador Joseph Yun, the special representative for North Korea policy, is on his first day of a weeklong visit to Singapore and Myanmar.

 Both of those countries have been previously tied to North Korea's illicit finance activities, which help fund Pyongyang's weapons programs, among other things.

-Myanmar has in the past been accused of purchasing weapons from North Korea and shipping companies with ties to North Korea have been found operating in Singapore, according to the United Nations.
+Myanmar has in the past been accused of purchasing weapons from North Korea, and shipping companies with ties to North Korea have been found operating in Singapore, according to the United Nations.